 If there is no response to the Court Order requiring answers to the Interrogatories, then the judgment creditor must file an Affidavit and Motion to Invoke Sanction of Contempt for Defendant’s Failure to Answer Interrogatories, plus the appropriate notice.
 The Office of the Sheriff must personally serve this upon the Defendant.
 Also, a copy of the previous order is served upon the judgment debtor, as well.

 **Please note that this is only a very general overview of the various procedures available to you, and not intended as legal advice.
-You may wish to consult legal counsel if you have difficulties in collecting the judgment lawfully due you.
+Consult legal counsel if you have difficulties in collecting the judgment lawfully due you.

 If the last day to file my answer falls on a weekend, and the civil division of the Magistrate Court of Pike County is closed, what can I do?